saismrutiranjan18/ToDo-Redux/README.md

-# Simple Todo App with Redux
+# Simple Todo App With Redux

 This is a basic Todo application built with React and Redux to manage state.
 It demonstrates essential Redux concepts including actions, reducers, and store management to create, complete, and delete tasks.
 Users can: